 To be honest: The storyline of this movie isn’t very deep.
 The main character is struggling with writing her latest book when her husband suddenly files for divorce.
 To escape her messed up life, she goes to Italy, where she meets someone new and everything works out well.
 But the beauty of Tuscany makes up for everything.
-Wonderful backdrops awaken your desire to move to a tiny Italian town, too, where you can drink great vine and eat delicious food all day.
+Wonderful backdrops awaken your desire to move to a tiny Italian town, too, where you can drink great wine and eat delicious food all day.

 17. Secret Life of Walter Mitty

-And again something that many people, frequent traveler or not, can relate to: Walter Mitty hates his job.
+And again something that many people, frequent travelers or not, can relate to: Walter Mitty hates his job.
 When it gets too threatened, he escapes into a world of daydreams, which take him on a global journey full of adventures.
 The stunning scenes from around the world (especially Iceland) are better than any dream can possibly be and make you want to visit them straight away.

 18. Nowhere in Africa

 Being German (and the movie is in German), there is no way for me to get around this movie.
-It tells the story of a German Jewish family who moves to Kenya to escapes the Nazi regime.
-Whereas the wife struggles with their new home, their five-year-old daughter immediately falls in love with the rural life.
+It tells the story of a German Jewish family who moves to Kenya to escape the Nazi regime.
+Whereas the wife struggles with their new home, their five-year-old daughter immediately falls in love with rural life.
 The story is based on an autobiographical novel and even won an Academy Award for best foreign language film.
 For me definitely one of the best travel movies!

 20. Whale Rider